To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 Note that the paths are relative to the module directory.
 The GTF file may be gzipped.

-section defines an initialization command.
+An init section defines an initialization command.
 This will be run

 before anything else in any script which imports this module.
 The intention